THE BOOKS ON BONSAI AND RELATED ARTS

 Per the Omiya Bonsai Museum's The Story of "Bonsai,", pg.
 11, "The section [in Somoku Sodate-gusa, 1818, on Vol. 1, pg.
 74, right half of above picture] is entitled with the reading noted as 'hachi-ue' [8th column from left, in left half of above picture].
 In the second line [7th column from left, in left half of above picture], the kanji characters used today -- -- can be seen [to the left of the more cursive hiragana inside green outline].
 However, one point to note carefully is that the reading for these kanji characters is also written here as 'hachi-uhe' [as hiragana inside green outline].
 In other words, while the kanji characters used are the same as today, this is merely the result of choosing kanji characters which match the meaning of the ancient Japanese word 'hachi-ue,' hence it is also written as .
 The characters as used here are therefore not 'bonsai' as used today but rather the result of expressing 'hachi-ue' with kanji characters.
 Bonsai () as we know it today does not come into use until a later period."
 2

 JA Kinta (ed.)
 Sōmoku Kihin Kagami Japanese flag (A Mirror of Rare Trees) ; 1827.
 Three volumes.
 Assisted by Genzo, a florist.
 Shows the taste of the age for hundreds of rare and unusual varieties.
 Includes illustrations of bonsai, none of which could be identified as surviving contemporary trees.
+The earliest known use of the name "Chabo-hiba" is from this work.
+While "Chabo-hiba" itself is not covered in the book, a Chamaecyparis cultivar listed as Chabo-yadori, meaning "bantam's nest" is described.
+The accompanying illustration shows a plant with two types of foliate, the loose, feathery growth ("Cryptomeria-like") rising out of a "nest" of tight congested growth ("Chabo-hiba-like").
+In the text, the author states that he first noticed the plant as an unusual branch (or sport) on a specimen of 'Chabo-hiba', and propagated it specially.
 3

 JA Taisho, Shokin (Renowned Plant Cultivators); 1827.
 Includes a fine collection of bonsai drawings.
 4